Skip to content

 What is the difference between Kona and Hawaiian coffee ?

-• Extra Fancy: These coffee beans are the largest size of the Kona coffee beans, with a fuller flavor.
-Its size will not pass through a 19/64″ round hole of the bean grading screen.
+• Extra Fancy: These are the largest Kona beans, known for their fuller flavor.
+They are so large that they won't pass through a 19/64″ round grading screen.